“Education is the most powerful weapon which you can use to change the world.” – Nelson Mandela

 Values through JUAMII:

-Benefits for the schools: The savings made from the power bills will be used to initiate a local chicken rearing project which will in turn improve the nutrition of the children and pay part fee for them through sales.
+Benefits for the schools: The savings made from the power bills will be used to initiate a local chicken rearing and farming project which will in turn improve the nutrition of the children and pay part fee for them through sales.
 This will help the school to reach their goal to become economically independent and sustainable.

 Bethlehem Community Center (Soweto/Nairobi)